lavary/sked/README.md

 [![Latest Unstable Version](https://poser.pugx.org/lavary/sked/v/unstable.svg)](https://packagist.org/packages/lavary/sked)

 Sked is a framework-agnostic package for creating cron jobs using a fluent API.
-It's been built on top of the powerful [Laravel task scheduler](https://laravel.com/docs/master/scheduling), but the effort has been made to make Laravel Task Scheduler available to other environments and contexts, while providing additional features.
+It's been built on top of the powerful [Laravel task scheduler](https://laravel.com/docs/master/scheduling), but the effort has been made to make it available to other environments and contexts, while providing additional features.

-Sked is wirtten in PHP but it can execute console commands, shell scripts and even PHP callables.
+Sked is wirtten in PHP but it can execute console commands, shell scripts or PHP CLI scripts.

 ## Installation